sheepworrier/bhdbsl/rules.md

 ## 18. Division 1 (snooker) format

 For Division 1, teams are to be made up of a minimum of 5 players, so as to allow entry to the Endeavour Team Cup Competition (see Competition Rules).
-On league match night, a minimum of 4 and maximum of 5 players from each team will play in any one match.
-In exceptional circumstances and by prior agreeement of both captains **a single player** can play 2 frames but not consecutively – unless by prior agreement of the team Captains.
+On league match night, a minimum of 3 and maximum of 5 players from each team will play in any one match. **One or two players** can play 2 frames each but not consecutively – unless by prior agreement of the team Captains.

 ## ANNUAL COMPETITION RULES